-John Green Is Releasing His First Novel In Six Years, And The Title Is Pretty Bizarre
+John Green Is Releasing His First Novel In Six Years

 It's been almost six years since everyone's favorite YA author John Green released The Fault in Our Stars — but at last, a new John Green novel is on its way.
 Turtles All the Way Down will come out on October 10th from Dutton Books, an imprint of Penguin Young Readers, and will have a massive initial print run of 1.5 million copies.
 I can practically hear YA fans across the world jumping up and down in excitement.

 Turtles All the Way Down will tell the story of 16-year-old Aza Holmes, a young woman grappling with mental illness while searching for clues to solve the disappearance of a fugitive billionaire.
 While the mystery is fabricated, the rest of the story is very personal to Green.
 "This is my first attempt to write directly about the kind of mental illness that has affected my life since childhood," Green said in a press release.
 "I've been working on Turtles All the Way Down for years, and I'm so excited to share it with readers this October."